tomedunn/the-finished-book/_classes/baseline-player-character-stats/baseline-player-character-stats.md

     \SB &\approx \ \ 1.5 + \LV/5 \,.
 \end{align}

 Before closing, there's one additional quantity I'd like to touch on, and that's how many rounds it should take for a party of four to defeat a single monster who's CR equals the party's level.
-This quantity, along with the number of rounds it should take the monster to defeat the party of four, is shown in Fig. [9](#fig:rounds-to-win){: .fig-ref} (below).
+This quantity, along with the number of rounds it should take the monster to defeat the party of four, is shown in Fig. \figref{fig:rounds-to-win} (below).

 <figure id="fig:rounds-to-win">
     {% include_relative fig-rounds-to-win-small.html %}
     {% include_relative fig-rounds-to-win-large.html %}
-    <figcaption>Figure 9: Shows the typical number of rounds it takes a party of four to defeat a level appropriate monster or vice-versa.</figcaption>
+    <figcaption>Shows the typical number of rounds it takes a party of four to defeat a level appropriate monster or vice-versa.</figcaption>
 </figure>

 This shows that on average, it takes a party of four player characters about $$2.5$$ rounds to defeat the monster, which is consistent with the general expectation that a Medium encounter should take between 2-3 rounds of combat to complete.